 Update for 2017 - I used to prescribe to the “don’t add salt too early or it will pull moisture out of the meat”.
 After grilling many beef tenderloins and other cuts of meat, I think that is false.
 I prefer to add Kosher salt and fresh pepper to my beef tenderloin.
 If you don’t, people are going to be asking to pass the salt and that is just a sign you (as the chef) didn’t season your meat properly!

 1Allow the tenderloin to come to room temperature on the kitchen counter.
 This step is really important, so don't skip it.
 If you don't let the tenderloin (or any large cut of meat) come to room temperature, it won't cook evenly.

 2While your tenderloin is warming up, go ahead and light the grill.
 We are going to cook this indirectly, so pile up the coals on one of your charcoal grill or light half of the burners on your gas grill.

 3For seasoning, less is definitely more here.
-I like to season mine with some fresh ground black pepper and just a little garlic powder.
-No salt is needed and might actually pull some of the moisture out.
-Rub the black pepper all over.
+I like to season mine with some fresh ground black pepper and Kosher salt.
+Rub the black pepper and salt all over.

 4Now that the beef tenderloin has warmed to room temperature and your grill is hot, place the tenderloin over the hot part of the grill to sear.
 We want to sear (not burn!) all sides of the tenderloin to create a nice crust.